-FAIRTIQ bills the best price automatically thanks to the best price function, without you having to think about which is the right ticket for your trips.
+FAIRTIQ automatically bills the best price thanks to the best price function, without you having to think about the right ticket for your trip.
 After each trip, we check whether there is a cheaper ticket combination (among all the tickets available) and the price of your trip will be adjusted accordingly.
 In summary, by using FAIRTIQ, you will pay the same or less than the normal price for the travelled journey.

-This is why, in your FAIRTIQ app, two prices appear for each journey:
+This is why two prices appear in your FAIRTIQ app for each journey:

 - Standard Journey Price = the normal price of the journey.